terrordrummer/RSScrollingLabel/README.md

 ```

-This class wraps the following common UILabel properties:
+RSScrollLabel also wraps the following common UILabel properties:

 * `textAlignment`
 * `textColor`